 - Generate a policy permitting employees to receive a vaccination or wear a face covering in the workplace and have weekly COVID-19 testing performed.

-While enforcement of the ETS is suspended until further notice, affected employers may still want to prepare and review the requirements to mitigate areas of potential violation risks including:
+While enforcement of the ETS is under review of the U.S. Supreme Court, affected employers may still want to prepare and review the requirements to mitigate areas of potential violation risks including:

 1. Vaccination Policy